nicolasgoutaland/GONMarkupParser/README.md

 - __- setMarkedUpText:(NSString *)text__ will use shared one, aka __[GONMarkupParserManager sharedParser]__

 If no parser default configuration is set for __NSForegroundColorAttributeName__, __NSFontAttributeName__ and NSParagraphStyleAttributeName, components __textColor__, __textAlignment__ and __font__ properties will be used as default.

+You are stronlgy encouraged to use these methods if you want to use your component style as default parser configuration.

 ##Default tags
 ###Summary